Dolní Bousov: Administrative division

+Svobodín forms an exclave of the municipal territory.

+Etymology

+The name Bousov (initially written as Búsov) is derived from the personal name Bous (Bús), meaning "Bous' (court)".
+Originally, Dolní Bousov was called just Bousov and the nearby village of Horní Bousov was called Bousovec (diminutive form of Bousov).
+In the 15th century, they began to be called Dolní ('lower') and Horní ('upper') based on their location.

 Geography

 Dolní Bousov is located about 15 km east of Mladá Boleslav and 57 km northeast of Prague.
 It lies in the Jičín Uplands.
 The highest point is the hill Hladoměř at 377 m above sea level, located on the southern municipal border.

 The Klenice River flows through the town.
-It supplies a system of ponds, the largest of which is Červenský with an area of 45 ha.
+It supplies a system of fishponds, the largest of which is Červenský rybník with an area of 45 ha.

 History

 The first written mention of Bousov is from 1318.
 The wooden church of Saint Catherine was documented in 1352.
 Before 1497, Dolní Bousov was promoted to a town.
 The town flourished during the rule of the Lobkowicz family at the end of the 16th century.
 In 1600, Emperor Rudolf II granted Dolní Bousov a coat of arms and several privileges.

 At the end of the Thirty Years' War, the town was burned down by the Swedish troops.
 After the war, the town was acquired by the Czernin family and development continued.
 Further economic development occurred in the 19th century, when the imperial road from Mladá Boleslav to Sobotka was opened in 1842 and the railway in 1883.